 Let start by saying that I am just a regular guy from the greater Vancouver area in Canada.
 I am married with kids and I have a day job.

 I have a passion for personal finance and investing.
 Back in early 2009, I decided it was time to supercharge my passion and take control of my portfolio.
-I ‘fired’ my financial advisor and moved all my money to a discount broker (Starting with Scotia ITrade and moving to RBC Investing along the way).
+I ‘fired’ my financial advisor and moved all my money to a discount broker.
+At first with Scotia iTrade and then I moved to RBC Direct Investing.